 The Cayuga Fund class (Applied Portfolio Management) forms the crux of the second year curriculum for students interested in pursuing investment management careers.
 Both undergraduates and MBAs may participate.

 The selected managers enroll in the Applied Portfolio Management class (NBA 5120/5121 for MBAs and NBA 5121 for undergraduates), taught by Professor Scott Stewart and Senior Lecturer Chris Meredith for both semesters of their second year.
 Each member participates in one of seven teams that cover key economic sectors in the S&P 500.
 Based on rigorous research, they prepare and present proposed investment ideas to the class as a whole.
-The managers adopt positions only after a 2/3 majority agree in a formal class vote.
 Student course grades are based on their formal reports, presentations, and class participation, as well as portfolio performance relative to the sector benchmark.

 Faculty Advisors and outside Investment Advisors (professional portfolio managers or research analysts, many whom are Johnson alumni) work with students, providing resources and ongoing expert feedback in the investment process.
 Investment Advisors may be invited to attend formal class presentations in person or via teleconference.
 Student Portfolio Managers prepare a formal annual report on the performance of the fund, which they present at the annual shareholders' meeting.

 In addition to the Cayuga Fund course, Johnson offers several other courses tailored to meet the needs of future investment professionals.
 Interested students are encouraged to make an appointment to see any member of the Parker Center faculty and staff to learn more.